 If you have a great sense of aesthetics and are very picky, Webs will certainly fall short of your expectations, especially when coupled with inability to make global changes in the site design – their drag-and-drop editor works only in the specific areas of the page and lets you manage content rather than design.

 The advantage of the ‘box’ system (as opposed to the ‘absolute positioning’ where you can place elements anywhere on the page, like in Wix) is that thanks to these restrictions you can easily change your website theme – just click on the one your like and your website’s look will be changed instantly without messing up your content.
-Compare this to the Wix’s or IM Creator’s editor, where you can drag and drop elements anywhere on the canvas, but can’t switch the chosen template.
+Compare this to the Wix’s editor, where you can drag and drop elements anywhere on the canvas, but can’t switch the chosen template.

 #4 Customer Support